avsm/oxcaml-icfp-tutorial/ACTIVITY2.md

 #### The Portable Rules

-From the tutorial, there are four key rules for `portable`:
+There are four key rules for `portable`:

 **Rule 1 (Safety)**: Only a `portable` value is safe to access from outside the domain that created it.